-The British winter is in full swing, and whether you opt for the 20, 60 or even 80 deniers, we're fully in tights season.
-I was tasked with finding the best pair that money can buy, so I tried on 23 different pairs of black opaques—they might all look the same in your underwear drawer, but there can be a huge difference between brands.
-In my hosiery pile was a heat-tech pair from Marks and Spencer, Spanx's "bum-lifting" 60 deniers and a pair from Heist that has been called the "perfect tights."
-For my verdict, keep scrolling to see the tights that are worth spending money on this winter.
+The reality is that I live in the UK, and having a good-quality pair is essential all year round (yes, even in spring and summer).
+Well, I've tried on so many and can honestly say I think I've found the perfect pairs.
+To help us all out of our tights rut, I was tasked with finding the best that money can buy, so I road-tested 23 different pairs of black opaques.
+They might all look the same in your underwear drawer, but there can be a huge difference between brands when you get down to the nitty-gritty.
+In my hosiery pile was a heat-tech pair from Marks and Spencer, Spanx's "bum-lifting" 60 deniers and a pair from Heist that has been called "the perfect tights."
+Keep scrolling to see the tights that are worth spending money on this winter.

 The Most Flattering Tights